T.G.I. FRIDAY'S, chicken fingers, from kids' menu

 Compare T.G.I.
 FRIDAY'S, chicken fingers, from kids' menu

 See how T.G.I.
-FRIDAY'S, chicken fingers, from kids' menu compares to other foods:
+FRIDAY'S, chicken fingers, from kids' menu compares to other foods in terms of nutrition:

 - T.G.I.
-FRIDAY'S, chicken fingers, from kids' menu vs Restaurant, Italian, spaghetti with meat sauce
+FRIDAY'S, chicken fingers, from kids' menu vs Restaurant, Chinese, fried rice, without meat

 - T.G.I.
-FRIDAY'S, chicken fingers, from kids' menu vs Restaurant, Italian, chicken parmesan without pasta
+FRIDAY'S, chicken fingers, from kids' menu vs CRACKER BARREL, steak fries

 - T.G.I.
-FRIDAY'S, chicken fingers, from kids' menu vs Restaurant, Latino, arroz con leche (rice pudding)
+FRIDAY'S, chicken fingers, from kids' menu vs CRACKER BARREL, grilled sirloin steak

 More in Restaurant Foods